 All diagnosis and e-codes are reviewed and these determine how the ED visit or hospitalization will be classified.
 There are nine (9) possible diagnosis fields and two (2) e-code fields that can be coded for each visit/stay.
 One visit/stay can therefore be classified as multiple injury types.
 How this impacts the specific injury counts can be seen in the following example: if an ED visit has a diagnosis code indicating a self-inflicted poisoning and an e-code indicating a fall, this visit will be counted as a poisoning and a fall based on the cause of injury.
 In addition, the diagnosis code for this visit indicated the manner of injury (self-inflicted), so it will also be counted as a “self-harm injury”.

-The ICD-10-CM codes included for each injury cause and manner in Step 3 are detailed in a code matrix that will be available late 2019 (we will provide a link at that time), with a few caveats: 1) unintentional fire-related injury is based only on the “fire/flame” grouping; 2) firearm injuries do not include war/military operation codes; 3) poisonings do not include war/military operation codes; 4) hip fractures include visits with a diagnosis codes of S72.0-.2, T84.040, T84.041 and M97.0; and 5) traumatic brain injuries (TBI) include a list of diagnosis codes.
+The ICD-10-CM codes included for each injury cause and manner in Step 3 are detailed on the U.S. CDC website with information on categorizing injuries using ICD codes, with a few caveats: 1) unintentional fire-related injury is based only on the “fire/flame” grouping; 2) firearm injuries do not include war/military operation codes; 3) poisonings do not include war/military operation codes; 4) hip fractures include visits with a diagnosis code of S72.0-.2, T84.040, T84.041 or M97.0; and 5) traumatic brain injuries (TBI) include a list of diagnosis codes.

 External cause of injury codes